gabr-iele/iMuseum/Third Iteration/3rd_delivery.md

 We chose to use nRF52DK boards, one for each piece, since they support both BLE advertising (the part strictly regarding beacons) and MQTT, which is needed for the communication related to the open/closure hours of the museum.
 We are interested in the following aspects:

 - *Scope*: by configuring the output power of the board, a range of 3-4 meters can be reached, which is considered acceptable for the Sapienza Museum.
-- *Cost*: the cost of a single board floats around 30$; in this case, the evaluation highly depends by the number of pieces in the museum and the type of placement which can be adopted for the boards.
+- *Cost*: the cost of a single board floats around 30$; in this case, the evaluation highly depends on the number of pieces in the museum and the type of placement which can be adopted for the boards.

 ### User experience

-From the Mobile Application and Web App testers we managed to extract some common comments that are:
+From the Mobile Application and Web App testers, we managed to extract some common comments that are:

-- The application is really simple to use: no registration needed wich is good (beacuse generally speaking, privacy is a big concern).
+- The application is really simple to use: no registration needed wich is good (because generally speaking, privacy is a big concern).

--  The application automatically detect museums using the user's position, so no need to choose them from a list, but the application does not work without it: even if the system clearly explain why it needs the position, some users still don't feel confident about giving that information.
+-  The application automatically detects museums using the user's position, so no need to choose them from a list, but the application does not work without it: even if the system clearly explain why it needs the position, some users still don't feel confident about giving that information.

-- The Web app interface is simple enough and easy to use, but the crowd sensing it's a little bit confusing without any tutorial, also providing the password every time can be annoying.
+- The Web app interface is simple enough and easy to use, but the crowdsensing it's a little bit confusing without any tutorial, also providing the password every time can be annoying.

 ### Evaluation: what is missing

 - We couldn't find a way to exactly estimate the energy consumption/liveness of a board, but we reduced it to the minimal amount making the boards work only during opening hours.
 More deep analysis should be carried in the future to check whether the activity of the boards exceeds an acceptable limit of battery consumption.

-- In the scenario of putting one board on each piece, a museum with very much pieces could find it too expensive; therefore, the cost evaluation could take into account the possibility of putting less boards (e.g. one for room) and see how it affects the other metrics (still taking into account how many pieces the museum exposes).
+- In the scenario of putting one board on each piece, a museum with very much pieces could find it too expensive; therefore, the cost evaluation could take into account the possibility of putting fewer boards (e.g. one for each room) and see how it affects the other metrics (still taking into account how many pieces the museum exposes).